Minneapolis metro

 Roofing in the Twin Cities metro is a cold-climate ice-dam discipline crossed with the most aggressive hail exposure of any major northern U.S. metro.
 Per IBHS hail-claim data, the Twin Cities sit on the northern edge of the upper-Midwest hail corridor — and Hennepin, Ramsey, Dakota, and surrounding counties experience meaningful hail events most spring and summer seasons.
 Add the ICC climate zone 6A cold winters that drive ice damming on any roof without proper underlayment and ventilation, and you get a market where roofing decisions are made twice — once for hail and once for cold.

-If your roof is past 15 years old or has been hit by hail in any storm since 2022, get matched with vetted Minneapolis–St. Paul roofers — most network pros offer a free inspection and written report.
+If your roof is past 15 years old or has been hit by hail in any storm since 2022, talk to Minneapolis–St. Paul roofers in our network — most network pros offer a no-charge inspection and written report.

 What's different about roofing in the Twin Cities